 Clarksville Foundry’s reproduction cannon is permanently installed at Fort Defiance Civil War Park and Interpretive Center as a gift to the community.
 Civil War re-enactors from Porter’s Battery fire the cannon during grand opening events in April 2011.
 Read More.

-Clarksville Foundry Becomes Green Certified as a business in Clarksville-Montgomery County when older equipment is replaced with energy efficient models for the casting process and instituting practices to recycle and reduce waste in its administrative functions.
+Clarksville Foundry Becomes Green Certified as a business in Clarksville-Montgomery County when older equipment is replaced with energy efficient models for the casting process and practices are instituted to recycle and reduce waste in its administrative functions.
 Read More.

 Reproduction of 1841 “Six Pounder” cannon is crafted using historic drawings.
-The completed cannon, temporarily located at Clarksville-Montgomery County Courthouse, is fired to kick off the Civil War Sesquicentennial.
+The completed cannon, temporarily located at the Montgomery County Courthouse, is fired to kick off the Civil War Sesquicentennial.
 The video “From Molten Metal to Cool Castings,” documenting the cannon project to illustrate the casting process, is also completed.

 © 2018 Clarksville Foundry.
 All rights reserved.
 Images may not be published, rewritten or redistributed, in whole or part, without the written permission of Clarksville Foundry or without proper credit given to Clarksville Foundry.